Satiah

-Satiah (also, Sitiah, Sitioh; “Daughter of the Moon”) was an ancient Egyptian queen, the Great Royal Wife of Thutmose III.
+Satiah (also, Sitiah, Sitioh; "Daughter of the Moon") was an ancient Egyptian queen, the first Great Royal Wife of Pharaoh Thutmose III.

 Family

 Satiah was the daughter of the royal nurse Ipu.
 It is possible that her father was the important official Ahmose Pen-Nekhebet.
-No children of Satiah are known, though there is a possibility that Prince Amenemhat – Thutmose's eldest son, who died in the 35th year of his father's reign – was her son.
+Most probrably she was the mother of Prince Amenemhat – Thutmose's eldest son (sometimes considered son of Neferure), who died during his father's reign.

-Satiah died during her husband's 24 years reign and Thutmose's next Great Royal Wife was Merytre-Hatshepsut.
+Satiah died during her husband's reign, shortly after Hatshepsut's death, and Thutmose's next Great Royal Wife was Merytre.

 Biography

 Satiah's titles include: King's Wife (ḥmt-nisw), Great King's Wife (ḥmt-niswt-wrt) and God's Wife (ḥmt-ntr).

 Satiah is attested in several places.
 In Abydos the text on an offering table mentions her mother, the “nurse of the god” Ipu.
 The offering table was dedicated by the lector priest Therikiti.
 A bronze votive axe-head(?) (now in the Cairo Museum), inscribed with the name of Queen Satiah, was also found in Abydos.

-At the temple of Montu at El-Tod a statue of the queen was dedicated by Tuthmose III after her death (the statue is now in the Cairo Museum).
+At the temple of Montu at El-Tod, a statue of the queen was dedicated by Thutmose III after her death (the statue is now in the Cairo Museum).

-Queen Satiahis depicted behind Queen Merytre-Hatshepsut and Thutmose III on a pillar in the tomb of the king (KV34).
+Queen Satiah is depicted behind Queen Merytre-Hatshepsut and Thutmose III on a pillar in the tomb of the king (KV34).
 Behind Queen Satiah we see the King's Wife Nebtu and the King's Daughter Nefertari.

-Satiah is depicted before Tuthmose III in a relief from Karnak.
+Satiah is depicted before Thutmose III in a relief from Karnak.

-A stela in the Cairo Museum shows Queen Satiah standing behind Tuthmose III.
+A stela in the Cairo Museum shows Queen Satiah standing behind Thutmose III.